NMMSS Scholarship 2025-26: Eligibility, Application Process, and Important Dates

 To keep the scholarship from Class 9 to 12:

-• Get promoted from Class 9 to 10 and Class 11 to 12 in your first attempt.
+• Secure clear promotion from Class IX to X and Class XI to XII in the first attempt.

 Selection Process